ntop/ntopng/doc/src/advanced_features/syslog.rst

 however it is mandatory with some Firewalls supporting *Identity Management* like Fortinet and SonicWALL.
-For this reason, a *Syslog Log Producers* tab is available in the syslog interface in the web GUI, where it is possible to configure all syslog sources by providing the source IP address (as it appears in the log) and the source type (e.g. Fortinet, or SonicWALL).
+For this reason, a *Syslog Log Producers* tab is available in the syslog interface in the web GUI, where it is possible to configure all syslog sources by providing the source IP address or the device name (as they appear in the log) and the source type (e.g. Fortinet, or SonicWALL).
+Please note that some firewalls do not add the IP address and device name to the log, in that case it is possible to use :code:`*` as IP address, it will be used as default in case no configured IP is matching.

 .. figure:: ../img/advanced_features_syslog.png
   :align: center